About Jumrum Creek

 Jumrum Creek Conservation Park protects a small pocket of dense rainforest along Jumrum Creek within Kuranda village.
 The park encompasses rainforest along a section of Jumrum Creek before it flows into the nearby Barron River.
 Climbing palms, such as lawyer vine, feature in this rainforest, which is also home to a diversity of plant and animal species, including rare frogs.

-The near threatened Kuranda treefrog is found only in a small area around Kuranda, including Jumrum Creek Conservation Park, in mature and regenerating rainforest.
+The critically endangered Kuranda treefrog is found only in a small area around Kuranda, including Jumrum Creek Conservation Park, in mature and regenerating rainforest.
 These frogs breed in shallow flowing sections of the creek in spring and summer.
 The park becomes noisy at night during breeding season when males can be heard calling—a short, fast series of 'tocs'—from streamside vegetation.

 - Rubbish bins are not provided—please take your rubbish with you when you leave.